sarahperez/data_processing/README.md

-# data_processing
+# Data Processing

 1. Clone repository
 2. run make command
 3. run executable by running ./inmemoryDB
-4. comment out lines 10, 31, and 34 to test all functionality
+4. comment out lines 10, 31, and 34 in main.cpp to test all functionality
 5. repeat steps 2 and 3